latest nhpb_banner 1__compressed2

 Cooling assistance, including fans and air conditioners - The Salvation Army, Oklahoma Gas and Electric, and Social Services all work together to help individuals make it through the hot and humid summer months.
 The agencies provide free fans, air conditioners, and emergency financial help with paying utility bills as needed to qualified Oklahoma County families.
 Learn more on free fans in Oklahoma County.

 Oklahoma Housing Finance Agency can provide assistance on federal government programs such as section 8 vouchers and first time home buying programs.
 In addition, this location usually helps people recover from natural disasters, such as tornadoes.
-They will often have grants for these natural disaster situations.
+They will often have free grant money for these natural disaster situations.
 Telephone - (405) 419-8196 or (405) 848-1144

 St Francis Catholic Church – Homeless and eviction prevention funds may be issued in the form of loans for paying rent or maybe a cash grant.
 Christmas assistance and medical care / medications are offered.
 The agency will offer referrals to non-profits for this, if funds are available and the family is qualified.
 The church is at 1901 Nw 18th, Oklahoma City, OK 73106.
 Call (405) 528-0485 for referrals.